 The INRI inscription doesn’t represent a proclamation, but an accusation.

-It was common in the day to place the charge on the cross above the head of the accused.
+It was common in the time of Jesus Christ to place the charge on the cross above the head of the accused.

-But how incredible it is that by leveling this charge against the Messiah, Pilate was actually confirming his identity!
+But how incredible it is that by leveling this against the Messiah, Pilate’s charge was actually confirming his identity as the true King!

-When the Rabbis saw the INRI inscription on the cross of Jesus, they objected in John 19:21.
+When the Rabbis -the Jewish leaders-saw the INRI inscription Pilate ordered on the cross of Jesus, they objected in John 19:21.

 Why did they object?